tariq7299/BolesaLandingPage/to-do.md

 # NAV BAR

-- Add logo to of cnavas
+- Change the nav bar like PO want it to be

 **NOt importnant**